huggingface/transformers/model_cards/a-ware/roberta-large-squad-classification/README.md

 ## Model details
 This model is simply an Sequenceclassification model with two inputs (context and question) in a list.
-The result is either [1] for answerable or [0] if it is now answerable.
+The result is either [1] for answerable or [0] if it is not answerable.
 It was trained over 4 epochs on squadv2 dataset and can be used to filter out which context is good to give into the QA model to avoid bad answers.

 ## Model training